sven-hash/docs/content/run-nym-nodes/gateways.md

  > Finished nym gateway startup procedure - it should now be able to receive mix and client traffic!
 ```

+{{% notice info %}}
-We are currently running only one gateway, and it's going to become a bottleneck in the network.
+We are currently running only two gateways, and they're going to become a bottleneck in the network.
 If you are interested in running a gateway for the network, please let us know.
+{{% /notice %}}